alexkaos87/cmake-utils/README.md

 - `make` will compile project(s) and tests and put output on bin folder
 - `make clean` will clean project(s) and tests from bin folder
 - `make static-check` will run cppcheck on src folder and log output on bin folder
+- `make run-test-catch2` will compile and run tests using Catch2 Frameworkr
-- `make run-test` will compile and run tests
+- `make run-test-gtest` will compile and run tests using Google Test Framework
 - `make run-doc` will generate doxygen documentation on bin folder